 The reason for having a tight turning chain is to ensure that it does not take up too much yarn for that particular color.

 If you need to join a second skein, all you have to do is to join the new yarn at the end of the last color set.

 As you can see here, turquoise is my last color set.

-On my new skein, I’ll look for the next color sequence, which is light gray, and I’ll pull through the gray on that last stitch.
+On my new skein, I’ll look for the next color sequence, in this case, it will be light gray

-Continue to Hdc on the next stitch while working around the excess tail.
-Always make sure that the stitch count per color is the same.
+Continue your stitch while working around the excess tail.
+Always make sure that the stitch count per color is still the same as before.

 Great job if you made it this far!
-And if you want to give it a try on a garment, go check out my free planned pooling patterns below.
+And if you want to give it a try on a garment, go check out my all-size inclusive free planned pooling projects below.

 If you have any questions about this tutorial, do check out the video tutorial or get in touch with me by dropping a comment below.